BookYourself/tiles_markdown_wysiwyg_component/README.md

 ## Look and feal

-The following screenshot shows all used functionality and typografy used:
+The following screenshot shows all used functionality and typografy used.
+If there is enough space on page above the edited element, the toolbar is showed above the edited text, otherwise it is showned below.
+This is the below case to show full options of text formats without disturbing content.
 ![The look and feel of the WYSIWYG](/../screenshots/screenshots/wysiwyg.png?raw=true "WYSIWYG screenshot")

 ## Features and bugs